Troubleshoot your Okteto instance

 If you're using a custom CNI on your cluster then there may be some additional configuration needed for webhooks.
 In certain cases the CNI used on the worker nodes is not the same as the CNI used by the control plane and host networking will need to be used for webhooks.
 In addition, the ports may need to be changed to avoid collisions.

-More information on webhook configuration can be found here.
+More information on the Okteto Webhook configuration can be found here.

 Docker Hub credentials misconfiguration